jordanbemmels/kiwi-holocene/16_Selection_with_HyPhy.md

 mkdir -p absrel
 cat incompletetrim | parallel --jobs 30 time hyphy absrel --alignment cleaned_alignments/{1}_hmmcleaned_final_align_NT.forHyphy.aln --tree genetrees/{1}.labelled.treefile --output absrel/{1}.json --branches Foreground '>' absrel/{1}.txt
 ```

+The output will be a .json and a .txt file for each gene.
+We are interested in the p-value for the node corresponding to the most recent common ancestor of all kiwi.
+We need to extrat the p-values then correct them for multiple comparisons (stnard Benjamini-Hochberg correction in *R*; see manuscript text).